Pelecanus

 One of the most beautiful parts of Bogotá is Parque de la 93.
 A Costa Rican tourist writes that this place is “A peaceful, cozy place with lots of trees, surrounded by seating where you can read, have a drink, enjoy a coffee, or you can also get a beer and delicious food and at a good price”.

-Parque de la 93 is located in the Chapinero neighborhood, in the financial sector of the city, a 20-minute walk from the Andino shopping center and can accommodate 5,000 people.
-The park is also used for various cultural events and concerts of several kinds.
+The Park of 93 is located in the Chapinero district, in the financial sector of the city, a 20-minute walk from the Andino Shopping Center.

 Parque de los Novios